luongnguyentrong/VRILLAR/README.md

 [![prettier][prettier-badge]][prettier-url]
 ![Heisenberg](misc/heisenberg.png)

-This is a sample project to crawl data from https://www.formula1.com/, visit /swagger to view API documentation
+This is a simple project to crawl data from https://www.formula1.com/, visit /swagger to view API documentation

+**Note**: Results returned from API with filter races are saved to table `Races` and `Rankings` depending of the __code__ query.
+You can view these tables in PostgresSQL with user account defined in `.env` file.

+For example:
+  - Results from http://localhost:4000/years/2022/races are save to table `Races`
+  - Results from http://localhost:4000/years/2022/races?code=1124%2Fbahrain are save to table `Ranking`

 ## Requirements